BNNorman/rpi-rgb-led-matrix-animator/Docs/PanelConfig.md

 I have stacked two of these panels on top of each other so PANEL_PARALLEL=2.

 I also added a 3300uf electrolytic capacitor across the panel supply **at the connector on the panel** this helps the PSU cope with surges from rapid switching.
-Someone else calculated that value.
-Unfortunately I didn't record the website I found it on but the full calculations were shown and they were correct for my 64x32 panels.
+The calculations are shown at the bottom of the [wiring](https://github .com/hzeller/rpi-rgb-led-matrix/blob/master/wiring.md) document on HZeller's site.
 If your panels have half as many LEDs you can halve the value but it's not worth the money saved.

 There are a lot of other options as listed below.
 If added to the Panel.init() parameters they will be passed straight through to the HZeller RGBMatrix drivers - they are ignored by the simulator.